How can we help you today?

 • Seasonal service plans

-Why it’s a good fit: Perfect for outdoor lovers and people who want a seasonal business with local reach.
-There’s room to grow into hardscaping or full-service landscape design.
+Why it’s a good fit: It’s perfect for outdoor lovers and people who want a local business with room to grow.

 33. Yoga instruction

-Yoga is a booming wellness business with millions of enthusiasts worldwide.
-By 2024, there are over 37 million yoga enthusiasts in the US.
-As a certified instructor, you can teach online classes, hold in-person sessions, or work with private clients for one-on-one instruction.
-It’s flexible, rewarding, and great for building a community around wellness.
+Yoga instruction can be a flexible wellness business for people who enjoy teaching movement, mindfulness, and healthy routines.
+By 2024, there were over 37 million yoga enthusiasts in the US.
+As a certified instructor, you can teach online classes, hold in-person sessions, or work with private clients.

 How to get started:

-• Decide on your niche: vinyasa, prenatal, chair yoga, etc.
+• Decide on your niche, such as vinyasa, prenatal, chair yoga, or beginner yoga.

-• Host classes in person, online, or even outdoors
+• Host classes in person, online, or outdoors.

 Startup requirements: